healthfinch/policies/disaster_recovery_policy.md

 	* Upon notification from the CTO, group leaders and managers are to notify their respective teams.
 Team members are to be informed of all applicable information and prepared to respond and relocate if necessary.
 	* The CTO is to notify the hosting facility partners that a contingency event has been declared and to ship the necessary materials (as determined by damage assessment) to the alternate site.
 	* The CTO is to notify remaining personnel and executive leadership on the general status of the incident.
-	* Notification can be message, email, or phone.
+	* Notification can be message, email, company chat, or phone.

 ## 2. Recovery Phase